Use OpenSSL to Validate the HSM

 # openssl genrsa -aes256 -out customerCA.key 2048

 - Create a self signed issuing cert with the key created.
-This command asks for values for the cert (country code, location, etc.) and you can populate them or press Enter to leave them blank.
+This command asks for values for the cert (country code, location, etc).
+Populate them or press Enter to leave them blank.
 You must populate at least one value.

 # openssl req -new -x509 -days 3652 -key customerCA.key -out customerCA.crt